William R. Spencer: Food allergy awareness

 With 15 million Americans affected by food allergies, and nearly half of all fatal reactions being caused by foods purchased outside the home, Legislator Spencer partnered with local families to pass a law to improve allergy safety and awareness at restaurants in Suffolk County.
 The Suffolk County “Food Allergy Friendly Program” requires food service establishments to include a notice on all menus asking patrons to inform their server of any food allergies prior to placing their order.
 In addition to the mandatory requirement, the bill invites restaurants to voluntarily take further safety measures, in order to hold the designation “Food Allergy Friendly”.
 Those measures include: displaying extra signage in the staff area, having a manager certified in food allergen safety on duty at all times, and maintaining an ingredient list for all food items available on site which can be available for diners upon request.

 Arrest/and dismissal

 On October 20, 2020, Spencer was arrested on 2 Felony counts.
 The final disposition of the case were that all felony charges were dismissed against Spencer in the interest of justice as recommended by the DA.
-Public records of the disposition of case on Oct 16, 2023 evidenced by Docket # IND-70410-21/001 Suffolk County Court and associated transcript with disposition.
+Public records of the disposition of case on Oct 16, 2023 evidenced by Docket # IND-70410-21/001 of Suffolk County Court and associated transcript with disposition.
 Spencer went through the criminal justice system and alleged illegal drug exchange were dismissed.
 Although the charges were dismissed the salacious media coverage damaged Spencer's reputation in the court of public opinion temporarily halted Spencer's political and public service.